 Treatment and prognosis

-Radiation (whole brain external beam or stereotactic for smaller masses), chemotherapy and surgical resection are done to prolong survival and palliate symptoms.
+Therapeutic treatment includes radiation (whole brain external beam or stereotactic for smaller masses), chemotherapy and surgical resection are done to prolong survival and palliate symptoms.
 Other than germ cell tumors, leukaemias and lymphomas, palliation is the rule and curative therapy is the subject of case reports.

 Overall patients with brain metastases typically have a mean survival of one month without treatment.
 With treatment, survival improves, but it is still dismal.
-The mean age of survival is still less than one year, although in some patients with solitary metastases longer survival is encountered.
+The mean age of survival is still less than one year, although in some patients with solitary metastases, longer survival is encountered.

-A 2016 trial showed that whole brain radiation therapy did not improve the overall survival for those patients with a limited number of brain metastases, and was associated with more cognitive impairment 11.
+A 2016 trial showed that whole-brain radiation therapy did not improve the overall survival for those patients with a limited number of brain metastases, and was associated with more cognitive impairment 11.

 General imaging differential considerations include: